s-becerra/dialectdetect/README.md

 ###### To make predictions on audio files:
 1. Run trainmodel.py to train the CNN

+Example:

-  `python bio_metadata.csv model50`
+`python trainmodel.py bio_metadata.csv model50`

   * Running trainmodel.py will save the trained model as model50.h5 in the model directory and output the results to the console.
   * This script will also save a TensorBoard log file into the logs directory.

 ## Performance
 Depending on how many languages you use and parameter tweaking, the number of training MFCC segments can vary.
 During the training of my model, I had roughly 6500 training MFCC segments and validated my results on 44 unsegmented audio files.

 ## Performance
 |Act/Pred|English|Arabic|Mandarin|